Marcell Ozuna Preview, Player Props: Braves vs. Cardinals

-The Atlanta Braves, including Marcell Ozuna (.452 on-base percentage in past 10 games, 106 points above season-long percentage), battle starter Miles Mikolas and the St. Louis Cardinals at Truist Park, Tuesday at 7:20 PM ET.
+On Wednesday, Marcell Ozuna (.795 slugging percentage in past 10 games, including five home runs) and the Atlanta Braves play the St. Louis Cardinals, whose starting pitcher will be Dakota Hudson.
+First pitch is at 7:20 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Dodgers.
+In his previous game, he notched a home run while going 1-for-5 against the Cardinals.

 Marcell Ozuna Game Info & Props vs. the Cardinals